May 8, 2017

 Patagonia’s, “This is Bears Ears,” project was a partnership with Google 360 technology.

-Tessa Byars, public relations director for Patagonia, discussed the impact projects like “This is Bears Ears” have had on discussions about public lands issues in the West.
+Tessa Byars, communications manager for Patagonia, discussed the impact projects like “This is Bears Ears” have had on discussions about public lands issues in the West.

 “This film is a result of four-year relationship with the region and its people and is by no means the end of the road of Patagonia’s relationship with Bears Ears National Monument – we will be engaged in protecting this special place for as long as it takes,” Byars said.